 - 1. Select the appropriate profile from the Profiles list. - 2.
 Click Properties to open the General Settings. - 3.
 Click Next to open the Security Settings.
 Enterprise Security is selected. - 4.
 Select the appropriate Authentication Type. - 5.
 For TLS User: You can select to Use the certificate issued to this computer.
-Or

-- 6. Click OK. - 7.
+Or you can click Use a user certificate on this computer.
+Then click Select and choose another user certificate from the list of installed certificates. - 6.
+Click OK. - 7.
 Click OK to save the settings.